Wynyard, County Durham: Governance

 On 1 April 2019 the parish of Wynyard, Stockton-on-Tees was formed, with the former parish of Grindon divided into two parishes of Grindon and Thorpe Thewles and Wynyard.

 Wynyard Parish Council (Hartlepool) was formed in May 2022; prior to its creation, the Hartlepool portion of Wynyard was in the civil parish of Elwick.

 Economy

-On the eastern side of Wynyard is Wynyard Business Park, in which a Burger King and Sainsbury's are expected to open in 2025.
+On the eastern side of Wynyard is Wynyard Business Park, in which a Burger King which is expected to open summer 2026.
+A Starbucks and a Sainsbury's is already open.

 Transport

 Wynyard is served by two main arterial roads: the A689 running east to west from Hartlepool to Bishop Auckland, and the A19 (north/south) leading to Middlesbrough and Stockton-on-Tees to the south and Tyne and Wear to the north.

 Wynyard railway station was open from 1880 to 1931, serving the sparsely populated area before the construction of Wynyard village.
 After the line was closed and the tracks lifted, the line through Wynyard came under the control of Durham County Council who converted it into the Castle Eden Walkway cycle path, part of the Wynyard Woodland Park.